minhtri06/data-annotation-app/README.md

-This project implemented the backend
+This project is in progress